Ardamirgr/OpenTG/LTM43/readme.md

 4. Align the castellated pads with the original flash footprint.
 5. Check orientation and pin numbering before soldering (Pin#1 should be at the side of the C167 MCU).
 6. Solder the adapter board to the ECU flash pads.
+7. Solder a jumper wire from C167 Pin 88 (P4.3/A19 ) to the Adapter Board pin #3.
+This is best done from a via present on the bottom side of the ECU, that connects to Pin 88.
-7. Inspect every connection for bridges, incomplete joints, lifted pads, or misalignment.
+8. Inspect every connection for bridges, incomplete joints, lifted pads, or misalignment.
-8. Insert the LTM43 to the pin headers of the adapter board, observing the correct orientation (LTM43 oriented towards C167 MCU).
+9. Insert the LTM43 to the pin headers of the adapter board, observing the correct orientation (LTM43 oriented towards C167 MCU).
-9. Perform an initial BSL flash to program the replacement flash memory.
+10. Perform an initial BSL flash to program the replacement flash memory.

 ## Initial BSL Flash